Deniks025/PQC-ECUSim/README.md

 #### Static Security (Main Branch)
 All frames are encrypted through AES-256 with an hard-coded static key across all ECUs.
 #### Post-Quantum Hybrid Clustering (features/pqc-cluster Branch)
 Individual KEM handshakes for every ECU pair (P2P) are too resource-intensive for automotive hardware.
 Conversely, a single global gateway key creates a Single Point of Failure (SPOF).
-In this project ECUs are grouped into Security Clusters (in this case a cluster of 3 and a cluster of 2) that performs a Kyber (PQC) KEM handshake to establish a shared secret within the group, utilizing [liboqs](https://github.com/open-quantum-safe/liboqs.git)for quantum-resistant key exchange.
+In this project ECUs are grouped into Security Clusters (in this case a cluster of 3 and a cluster of 2) that performs a Kyber (PQC) KEM handshake to establish a shared secret within the group, utilizing [liboqs](https://github.com/open-quantum-safe/liboqs.git) for quantum-resistant key exchange.
 ## Requirements

 ## Installation